 - Each vendor area must be under the “on site” supervision of a responsible person 18 years of age or older.

 - All vendor specific signs and other related structures such as tents shall be removed from the premises at the completion of each market day.

 - Vendors shall display products only within their assigned area.

-- Vendors shall at all times conduct themselves in a pleasant and courteous manner with customers and other vendors.
+- Vendors shall conduct themselves in a pleasant and courteous manner with customers and other vendors at all times

 - The Ludington Farmers Market is NOT a resale market.
 Consumers are expecting to purchase goods directly from the grower/producer.
 If you are a part of a co-op or family farming operation and intend to have a joint booth with members of such an arrangement, all entities involved must be clearly stated on the application as well as the legal relationship of the arrangement and documentation must be included in the application packet.
 You MAY NOT purchase goods from another entity for any reason and resell those.